 - The Trustees endeavour to provide Plan communications that are accurate, clear, understandable and engaging. - The Trustees, with their advisers, carefully consider all member communications and review common communications periodically (such as retirement quotation packs and benefit statements).
 The Trustees work closely with the Plan advisers to try to ensure member interests are understood and represented in all decision making. - Members are regularly informed about the importance of reviewing their investment choices. - Extensive retirement packages are sent to members which cover all disclosure requirements, including clear details of the retirement choices available to them, how they work and details of the Government's Pension Wise service. - In addition to annual benefit statements, newsletters are sent to all members providing details of current issues and items of interest.
-The newsletters are provided at least once a year.
+The newsletters are provided at least once a year. - Ad hoc announcements are also sent periodically as the Trustees deem necessary. - The Trustees provide an interactive website facility to help members plan for retirement.

-- Ad hoc announcements are also sent periodically as the Trustees deem necessary. - The Trustees provide an interactive website facility to help members plan for retirement. - The Trustees have issued a privacy notice covering General Data Protection Regulation requirements to all members. - An announcement was issued to members regarding the defined contribution contract with Aegon (when established).
+• The Trustees have issued а privacy notice covering General Data Protection Regulation requ irements t to all n nembers s.

-Signed: KEN WILCOCK
+• An announcement was issued to members regarding the defined contribution contract with Aegon (when established).

-Date: 26 October 2022
+Signed: DARREN HOWARTH Date: 15 SEPTEMBER 2023